 Your PCT works in support of your Care Manager, who in turn works in support of the Telehealth Provider.

-Your PCT troubleshoots any patient concerns, for one, that may come up before, during or after a telemedicine appointment.
+Your PCT troubleshoots any patient concerns, for one, that may come up before, during or after a telemedicine development appointment.

 A PCT will also help clarify visit expectations for patients.
 This is typically done in partnership with the Care Manager.